spec-first/connexion/docs/routing.rst

 Specify a route parameter's type as ``integer`` or ``number`` or its type as ``string`` and its format as ``path`` to use these converters.

-Path parameters are passed as arguments to your python function, see :doc:`parameters`.
+Path parameters are passed as :ref:`arguments <request:Automatic parameter handling>` to your python function.

 Individual paths
 ----------------